 This is what sunset looks like at Kajuraho.
 Lots of people come a long way to see the erotic sculpture here (which leaves nothing to the imagination), but it's a spectacular place regardless of your views on art or interest in ancient religions.

-Below is a picture of Shirley and me in traditional Indian dress.
-Aside from looking really sharp, the clothing is amazingly comfortable and practical
+Below is how Shirley and I looked in traditional Indian dress back in 1998.
+Aside from looking really sharp, the clothing is amazingly comfortable and practical.
+Young people like jeans nowadays, but that seems nuts when temperatures go over 100 degrees Farenheit with 98% relative humidity.